 The Oaklands Community Association's vision is to provide a welcoming, engaging, sustainable community where all members can live, learn and thrive.
 We are proud to serve Oaklands, which is bordered by Cook Street, Haultain Street, Shelbourne Street and North Dairy Road.
-If you live in Oaklands we are your Victoria neighbourhood association.
+If you live in Oaklands, we are your Victoria neighbourhood association.

-Oaklands is approximately 175 hectares (430 acres), located in the northeast corner of the City.
+Oaklands is approximately 175 hectares (430 acres), located in the northeast corner of Victoria.
 The population was approximately 7,120 in 2016.
 The Hillside Shopping Centre is located in the northeast corner of Oaklands.
-The remainder of the neighbourhood is mostly residential, with many single family homes, and apartment/ condominium buildings along Hillside Avenue.
+The remainder of the neighbourhood is mostly residential, with many single family homes and apartment/ condominium buildings along Hillside Avenue.
 Oaklands has the second largest household size (2.7 persons per household) in the City and has the second highest percentage of home ownership (58%).
 Oaklands is one of the eight neighbourhoods with a community centre.

 Residents enjoy a great deal of parkland in a variety of city parks.
 Oaklands Elementary School, originally opened in 1913, continues in its role providing education to young children and serving as a resource to local community groups.
 The landmark Cridge Centre for the Family, BC's oldest registered non-profit society, is located in Oaklands.

 By joining the association, you will help to provide increased opportunities for neighbourhood project engagement, meaningful community consultation, and make Oaklands an even better place to live.
-We want to hear from you and respond to your ideas, concerns and projects.
+We want to hear from you and respond to your ideas, concerns, and projects.
 Oaklands is on the move!
 Be a part of it.

-As of June 2019, we have 105 Active Members.
+As of June 2019, we have 105 active members.
 Join us on shaping the future of Oaklands.